 Seat belts save lives: More than 12,000 people survived car crashes in 2010 alone because they were wearing seat belts.

 Floss Your Teeth

 Flossing each night can remove the bacteria that might otherwise cause inflammation in your gums.
 That inflammation activates your body’s inflammatory response, raising your blood pressure (among other things) and increasing your risk for heart disease and stroke.
 This can also potentially damage brain tissue, increasing your risk of developing diseases like Alzheimer’s.

-People with strong social networks (family, friends, clubs and groups) live longer lives than those who are not connected to others.
+People with strong social networks and relationships (family, friends, clubs and groups) live longer lives than those who are not connected to others.
 Researchers hypothesize that the unhealthy impact of the stress hormone cortisol is lessened when people have friends and family to lean on.

 Don’t Skip Check-Ups

-Getting regular check-ups can help identify potential problems early.
+Getting regular physician check-ups can help identify potential problems early.
 The earlier a condition like diabetes or high blood pressure is diagnosed and treated, the healthier you’ll be.